yanbixing/Data-Science-Knowledge-Notes/statistics/ab_testing/ab_testing.md

 Ref: [TowardsDataScience](https://towardsdatascience.com/a-summary-of-udacity-a-b-testing-course-9ecc32dedbb1)

+0. (See above) Brainstorm
+   - What is your objective?
+   - What is unit of diversion (experiment unit)?
+   - What is your target population?
+     - Filtration/funnel model
+     - Subpopulation
+   - Duration of experiment.
 1. Choose the evaluation metric and invariant metric.
    - Evaluation metric: your target metric or design one based on your goal.
    - Invariant metric is for sanity check, i.e. "what should be affected during the experiment"